Goldhanger Lost

 O Pit Cottages

-O The Chapel near Chappel Farm
+O Chapel near Chappel Farm

 Cottages lost

 In the early 1950s over thirty cottages were demolished in the village.
 They were mainly tenanted or tied properties in a very bad state of repair and were condemned by Maldon Council as unfit for habitation.
-Ironically, some belonged at the time to the incumbent Rector and families of past Rectors which had came into their possession as part of acquiring the Benefice.
+Ironically, some belonged at the time to the families of past Rectors which had came into their possession as part of acquiring the Benefice.
 Many of the owners did not live in, or even, near the village.
 New council houses were built on the Maldon Road to provide accommodation for those living in the condemned properties that were demolished.

 As early as 1938 newspaper articles were reporting that the council recognised that 23 cottages in the village were in a poor state of repair and needed to be demolished, but a temporary reprieve was granted in response to opposition from the tenants and the second world war deferred action for a further 15 years.
 It made worldwide news…